 - Allow the pot to heat gradually for the best cooking results.

-- High heat should only be used to boil water, vegetables, pasta, or reduce stocks and sauces.
+- High heat should only be used to boil water, vegetables, and pasta, or reduce stocks and sauces.

 - Never preheat a Dutch oven on high heat before lowering your cooking heat because this can cause sticking and uneven cooking.